 - Motor agitation or slowing (making strange movements without meaning to)

 - Extreme fatigue

 The most common antidepressants prescribed to brain injury patients are:

 - Sertraline (Zoloft)

 - Venlafaxine (Effexor)

-Some antidepressants can cause sedation which can worsen cognitive dysfunction.
+Some antidepressant medications can cause sedation which can worsen cognitive dysfunction.
 Talk to your doctor before trying any.

 3. Antiparkinson Agents

-Antiparkinson agents are also frequently used to combat the effects of brain injury.
+Antiparkinson agents are medications that are frequently used to combat the effects of brain injury.
 These drugs have varied mechanisms, but they all serve to increase dopamine levels in the brain.